AlibabaCloudDocs/arms/intl.en-US/Business Monitoring/Quick Start/Get started with business transaction.md

 ## View business transaction data

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose Business Transaction \> Application Metric.
+2. In the left-side navigation pane, choose Business Transaction \> Application Metric.
 In the top navigation bar of the Application Metric page, select the region.

-2. On the Application Metric page, click the line of the task in the business transaction task list.
+3. On the Application Metric page, click the line of the task in the business transaction task list.
 View the time sequence charts of **Response Time**, **Requests**, and **Errors** of the application.

-3. On the Application Metric page, click the name of the task in the business transaction task list.
+4. On the Application Metric page, click the name of the task in the business transaction task list.

-4. On the Business transaction details page, view the detailed API call topology of the application.
+5. On the Business transaction details page, view the detailed API call topology of the application.
 You can also filter the results by specifying **Application Name**,**API**, and **Condition**.

     ![dg_business_detail_overview](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/1662758061/p94811.png)